 Ottawa poet Suzanne Nussey crafted "Beggar Psalm" in response to Genesis 32:24-26, Matthew 5:3, and the theme of "poverty."

-25 ¶ And Jacob was left alone; and there wrestled a man with him until the breaking of the day.
-26 And when he saw that he prevailed not against him, he touched the hollow of his thigh; and the hollow of Jacob’s thigh was out of joint, as he wrestled with him.
+24 ¶ And Jacob was left alone; and there wrestled a man with him until the breaking of the day.
+25 And when he saw that he prevailed not against him, he touched the hollow of his thigh; and the hollow of Jacob’s thigh was out of joint, as he wrestled with him.
+26 And he said, Let me go, for the day breaketh.
+And he said, I will not let thee go, except thou bless me.

 3 Blessed are the poor in spirit: for theirs is the kingdom of heaven.